rafaelgregorut/dvr-tutorial/TechnicalWritingExercises.md

 * Rewind ![The Rewind button on the remote control](./media/RewindIcon.png)
 * Fast-forward ![The Fast-forward button on the remote control](./media/FFIcon.png)

-To use one of the playback fucntions, press the respective button on the remote control.
+To use one of the playback functions, press the respective button on the remote control.
 In the next section, let's go through the steps to record a TV show.

 ### How To Record a TV Show